By Dr. Peter Klapper Ph.D.

 This is why there has been such a surge of interest in natural remedies for both ADHD and anxiety disorders.

-To the rescue: Forces of Nature's Focus More Brain Performance Enhancer.
+To the rescue: Forces of Nature natural brain health and concentration formula Focus More.
 Homeopathic medicinal plants like scutellaria, taraxacum, brahmi, Lactuca virosa, and verbena work synergistically to sharpen focus and improve memory, minus the side effects associated with stimulant medications.

 And if anxiety symptoms are getting in the way of doing the things you love, Forces of Nature's Calm Mood may help you get your life back.
 Infused in certified organic French lavender, active ingredients including kava, garlic, holy basil, verbena, and blue skullcap, quell anxiety, stress, and irritability quickly, without side effects associated with prescription meds.